ethan5191/F1Data/ReadMe.md

 The application now allows for the saving of data at the end of a given session.

     The home panel has a checkbox 'Save Session Data?' if that is checked and a session ends, the app will save the session telemetry data.
-    Currently only the speed trap data (lap num and speed) for all cars is saved.
+    Currently a single json file is created with the speed trap data and run data both saved.
 The save location will be within a 'SessionSaves' folder either within the project folder, or in the target folder next to the jar.
     This process currently only runs once a session switch has been picked up (session name has changed).
 So it won't happen until the next session actually starts.
     The files are named as follows: Formula Session Track.json (F2 Short_Practice at BAHRAIN.json, for example).
 [Back to top](#table-of-contents)